vuejs/docs/src/guide/reactivity.md

   Your browser does not support the video tag.
 </video>

-If you put the number two in the first cel, and the number 3 in the second and asked for the SUM, the spreadsheet would give it to you.
+If you put the number two in the first cell, and the number 3 in the second and asked for the SUM, the spreadsheet would give it to you.
 No surprises there.
 But if you update that first number, the SUM automagically updates too!

 JavaScript doesn’t usually work like this-- If we were to write something comparable in JavaScript: